Robert-Badinter School Complex: The school complex in culture

 The regionalist writer Hubert-Fillay (1879-1945), author of memoirs related to the former college.

 Several authors have mentioned the collège and lycée in their works.

 This is the case for historian Augustin Thierry himself, who recounts in the Récits des temps mérovingiens (1840) how, in 1810, he devoured Les Martyrs by Chateaubriand in the Bourg-Moyen buildings.
 The reading of this work affected him so deeply that he could not refrain from declaiming lines from it (“Pharamond!
 Pharamond!
 We fought with the sword!”) in the school's chapter room.
 This work by Chateaubriand went on to inspire him constantly and profoundly influenced him through the Romantic movement.

 The former college also appears in the works of regionalist writer Hubert-Fillay.
 He nostalgically describes his teenage years at the collège in Jeunesse !… Souvenirs blésois (1934).
 The author also recounts, in La Grand'pitié de la ville de Blois (1940), the destruction of the institution and the ruins that followed.

 Jean-François Hauduroy briefly mentions life at the Blois collège during World War II in his novel Véra (1989).

 Children’s literature author Philippe Barbeau frequently features the lycée on Avenue de Châteaudun and the teachers (such as Mr. Duclos, Mr. Dimanche, or Mr. Carbonel) who left a lasting impression on him during his teenage years in the 1960s.
 This is especially true in his autobiographical novel Je lui ai promis (The Promise) from 2013, and in the memoir “De voix en aiguille” included in the collection A Childhood Love in 2007.
 More anecdotally, the writer also refers, in 2009, to the old collège on Rue du Bourg-Moyen and its last principal (Mr. Chardon) in the novel June 1940: Fear on the Road.

 On Television, the premises of the school complex served as a set for the educational sitcom Les Zèbres, directed by Gilles Bannier and Stéphane Moszkowicz in 1997–1998.

+The current lycée is featured in several works, including Jean-Marc Charpentier’s autobiography Le Fil à linge (2013), which mentions a physics teacher who instilled “sheer terror” in him.
+Sociologist Pierre Rosanvallon, the teacher’s son, also recalls the institution in Notre Histoire intellectuelle et politique, 1968-2018 (2018).